JustTanwa/netsuite-mcp-custom-tool/README.md

 VS Code is a populate tool for code editing, this summer Microsoft announced free Copilot (with limitation) for everyone so you will need to connect VS Code to Github so that your usage can be tracked.
 It also comes with MCP server so you can use Agent Mode on Copilot with the listed MCP servers you have set up.

 In the folder, you will find the `.vscode/mcp.json` file which set up how the MCP server can be configured to connect to a remote MCP server like NetSuite.
 You will need to copy the access token you received from Postman to the `ACCESS_TOKEN` proper of the `env` section (you can't miss it, the file is small).
 You will also need to input your NetSuite `ACCOUNT_ID` just as you have in Postman.
+Once you set this up, you can press `Start` to connect to the Netsuite MCP server, from there you can already start using the Copilot in Agent mode to interact with the MCP server.

 You'll also be using VS Code to write the Custom Tool SuiteScript files and other project files.